jmcanterafonseca-iota/stardust-examples/digital-assets/04-native-tokens-transaction.md

 const minimumNeeded = bigInt(nativeTokensOutputStorageDeposit).plus(bigInt(remainderStorageDeposit));
 ```

-At the end of this step you have defined Output 3 and you know the storage costs.
+At the end of this step you have defined Output #3 and you know the storage costs.

 ## Find an Output that can cover storage costs

 Once you know the storage costs the problem is reduced to find a suitable target Output from the Outputs your source address is controlling.
 The code that can be used for that purpose is shown below.
-You can observe that the indexer plugin is used to find the unspent Basic Outputs that can fit our purpose. `hasNativeTokens` filter condition is set to `false` to avoid conflicts with our Input 1.
+You can observe that the indexer plugin is used to find the unspent Basic Outputs that can fit our purpose. `hasNativeTokens` filter condition is set to `false` to avoid conflicts with Input #1.
 Once a list of potential Outputs is obtained, the first that has the minimal amount of `SMR` needed is taken.
 Please take into account that the corner case of obtaining an Output of the exact amount is not covered.

 ```typescript
 const outputList2 = await indexerPlugin.basicOutputs({